 What is God's faith?
 It is faith in Himself, because He knows there is none else in whom to have faith.
 Have faith in yourself.
 Have faith in God in you.
 God is your own true Self.
-God, Have the faith the Son, and God, the Father, are one of God. and the same.
+God, the Son, and God, the Father, are one and the same.
 God in you is the only power and presence.
 God in all is the Reality of all.
 God is the only one in your neighbor.
 God is the only one you trust.